 DORS consumer Darryl Boykins came to DORS with these skills.
 “My parents taught me how to be grounded and to be motivated by getting a job done.”
 DORS counselors like Megan White dream of working with consumers like Darryl.
 When talking about working together on Darryl’s job search Megan said “He would bring me leads!
 He did an enormous amount of the work.”

-at DORS’ Workforce & Technology Center (WTC) pointed Darryl in the right direction.
-“I went to Ms. Neal’s [Marcia Neal, WTC Environmental Services
+A career assessment at DORS’ Workforce & Technology Center (WTC) pointed Darryl in the right direction.
+“I went to Ms. Neal’s [Marcia Neal,

 Instructor] class and I started buffing the floor and the other students said ‘Do you have experience?!’ and I knew that was what I wanted to do!”